yochaigal/cairn/wip/2e/wilderness-exploration.md

 - A day is divided in 3 **phases** of 8 hours each (*morning*, *noon*, and *night*).
 - A single [**Wilderness Action**](#wilderness-action) can be chosen per **phase**.
 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.
+- A party walking on roads or settled terrain can travel up to 6 miles.
+This is considered _Normal_ speed.
 - **The Warden** determines the present [Difficulty](#difficulty) before each **phase** by noting the terrain, weather, and the party's relative status (maps, guides, injuries, exhaustion, etc).
 - The party chooses a single **Wilderness Action**, and the **Warden** narrates the results.
 Repeat for the other **phases**, then start the day anew.